barocsi/xposer/README.md

 so your app_config_merged will contain `custom_param = 'foobar'`

+## Asyncio and Threading

+Xposer creates a main loop and through creating XPTask it creates a new thread and runs the required entry point fn of the XPControllers start services

-## Facades
+## Controllers

-A Facade is a small component that is called (based on the configuration parameters) and is responsible to initialize your application logic.
+An XPController is a small component that responsible to initialize the services and your core application logic/pkgs The XPController must be implemented by the developer XPController has two main implementable method:

+`@abstractmethod
+async def startXPController(self) -> None:`

+`@abstractmethod
+async def tearDownXPController(self) -> None:`

+both must be implemented keeping mind that the XPController is running within its own thread and is responsible for the graceful shutdown of its internal business logic

+## Exceptions

+### async/await

-The facade must be implemented by the developer using the following implementations:
+async/await exceptions must be caught inline using try/catch

+### non awaited tasks

+loop.create_task(...) exceptions caught loop exception handlers these tasks are not gathered and possibly run forever

+### threaded tasks/processes

+threaded functions are always awaited and exceptions are routed to the main thread using threadsafe Queue.queue passed downstream using explicit Context propagation

 ## Docker